Skip to content

 Choosing a web designer

-As ever, when embarking on a project like this, trust in the person you’re working with is key.
-I know many web designers, and none of them should feel aggrieved that I’ve not chosen them.
-With apologies to everyone else, I went with Emily because I’ve known her for ages, and she ‘gets’ me.
+As ever, when embarking on a project like this, having trust in the person you’re working with is key.
+I know many web designers, and, with apologies to everyone else, I went with Emily because I’ve known her for ages, and she ‘gets’ me.
 I like her style, and method of working, and she uses WordPress, which is something that I am familiar with.
 I will be able to add extra pages (carefully, once I’ve had training) and edit text, without having to learn a whole new system.

 Making a start